victoriamnx/Faq-Accordion-Card/README.md

-# Frontend Mentor - Faq Accordion Card ♡
+# Frontend Mentor - Faq Accordion Card

-This is a solution to the [https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam].
+This is a solution to the [Faq Accordion Card challenge](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam).

 # Table of contents